tc39/proposal-ses/README.md

 only decrement the counter and see the result.
 By using her `counter` variable Alice can do both.

-Alice's code above achieves this if it is evaluated in such a realm -- one descendant from `TheFrozenRealm` in which primordials are transitively immutable.
-Otherwise, Bill or Joan could say `change.__proto__` to access and poison Alice's prototypes, and to interact with each other in ways Alice did not intend to enable.
+If Alice's code above is normal JavaScript code, then she does not achieve this goal.
+Bill or Joan could say `change.__proto__` to access and poison Alice's prototypes, and to interact with each other in ways Alice did not intend to enable.
+The API surface that Alice exposed to Bill and Joan was not _defensive_, it did not protect itself and Alice from Bill and Joan's misbehavior.

+Alice's code above is properly defensive if it is evaluated in a realm descendant from an immutable root realm.
+Alice places Bill and Joan in such a realm to confine them.
+She places herself in such a realm for its _defensibility_, which Alice can use to define defensive abstractions that are safe to expose to Bill and Joan.
+If Alice, Bill, and Joan all descend from `sharedRoot`, then their further interactions are defensible and free of identity discontinuities.

 ## Compartments example